33 Things to Do in Tijuana, Mexico + Local Info

 1. Eat Delicious Tacos

-Tijuana has some of the best tacos because it is a border city with a lot of influences from all over Mexico and the US.
+Many people believe Tijuana has some of the best tacos because it is a border city that has diverse culinary influences from all over Mexico and the US.

-You’ve got to try the carne asada (delicious slow-cooked meat), and I recommend checking out Taconazo if you are out near the coast in Playas de Tijuana, or Brasa Taquería if you are downtown.
+You’ve got to try the carne asada (delicious slow-cooked meat), and I recommend checking out Taconazo if you are near the coast in Playas de Tijuana or Brasa Taquería if you are downtown.

 Or you could join a full-day guided tour of Tijuana with a local guide to learn more about the best local spots and learn about Tijuana’s history.

-2. Go Out for a Night in the Town!
+2. Go Out for a Night Out on the Town!

-Most are located on Avenida Revolución, the main street downtown, and you can easily find somewhere to stop in, have a few drinks, and dance the night away!
+Most are located on Avenida Revolución, the main street in downtown Tijuana, where you can easily find somewhere to stop in, have a few drinks, and dance the night away!

-If you’re looking for a chill place to grab a drink, check out Mamut Cervecería or Deck 22, which has a patio overlooking the action on Avenida Revolución.
+If you want a chill place to grab a drink, check out Mamut Cervecería or Deck 22, the latter of which has a patio overlooking the action on Avenida Revolución.

-If you’re looking to go clubbing and experience the heart of Tijuana nightlife, Coko Bongo and Las Pulgas are some of the best bars in Tijuana!
+If you want to go clubbing and experience the heart of Tijuana nightlife, Coko Bongo and Las Pulgas are some of the best bars in Tijuana!

 3. Shop Until You Drop